 With a 403(b) plan, you can withdraw your money when you retire or when you turn 59 ½ even if you are still working.
 You must begin taking withdrawals by age 70 ½.
 Federal and state taxes will apply.

-Take advantage of the guidance, education, and tools that each of the 403(b) providers have to offer to help you maximize your retirement savings.
-Please contact your human resource office or the individual providers for more information or to schedule a one-on-one consultation.
+Take advantage of the guidance, education, and tools the MUS 403(b) recordkeeper, TIAA, offers to help maximize your retirement savings.
+Please contact your campus Human Resources office, visit the MUS 403(b) website, or call 1-800-842-2273 for more information or to schedule a one-on-one consultation.

 Disclaimer: If there are any discrepancies between this website and the provisions of Supplemental Retirement plans, the Plan Documents will prevail.